markholloway/markholloway.github.io/_posts/2018-12-21-cisco-mac-console-terminal.md

 `CTRL-A` then `d` detaches from the session and display the terminal prompt

-To re-attach back to screen session, or if you accidentally close terminal and need to get back to your console session.
+To re-attach to a screen session, or if you accidentally close terminal and need to get back to your console session.

 ```bash
 $ screen -r
 ```

-Create .screenrc if it does not exist
+Create `.screenrc` if it does not exist

 ```bash
 cd ~